home about us euphonium tuba other find it...

 by David R. Werden

 Professional-quality euphoniums are expensive but will last for many years with good care.
 Therefore, it is important to choose the right instrument from the several good models available.
-I have been evaluating euphoniums for many years, and have done so intensely in helping to develop the current Sterling Euphonium.
-The following procedures and criteria have been very useful.
+I have been evaluating euphoniums for many years, and have often done so intensely.
+While working with two different manufacturers (for about 20 years each), I often compared several horns at one time and went through periods of performing on a different prototype every few months during peaks of development.
+The following procedures and criteria have been very useful to help accurately identify characteristics and to determine weak and strong points in an instrument.

 Make every effort to get into a large room with decent acoustics to play-test the horns (I know how difficult this can be to arrange).
-In a small room, horns with a smaller tone will often sound better to you.
+In a small room, horns with a smaller tone will usually sound better to you.
 Horns with a large tone might sound unfocused or airy in a small room, but they may really shine in a larger room or in a concert setting.
-This phenomenon was troublesome for me while testing the Sterling samples because I sometimes had to try a new sample in a hotel room or small practice room.
-I have always looked for a horn with a large, singing tone quality, but that is not the kind of tone that will sound great in a small space.
+This phenomenon was troublesome for me while testing prototypes because I sometimes had to try a new sample in a hotel room or small practice room.
+I have always looked for a horn with a large, singing tone quality, but that is not the kind of tone that will be at its best in a small space.

 Bring along a colleague to listen to you in the room.
 Choose someone who understands your concept of euphonium sound.
-If he or she is also a euphonium player, you can each take a turn playing and listening.
+If he or she is also a euphonium player of roughly similar abilities, you can each take a turn playing and listening.
 Even though your colleague may have a different style of playing than you, some of the characteristics of a horn will be audible no matter who is playing.

 Variety is the Spice of Life

 Pick out your music ahead of time.
-You will want to have several different styles at your disposal, and you should know the excerpts well enough to be able to play them consistently time after time.
+You should have several different styles at your disposal, and you should know the excerpts well enough to be able to play them consistently time after time.

 My own choices might be: